-- Regional WAMS and PMUs applications operational in TSOs to enable the operation of the transmission system closer to its physical limits with high reliability
+- Regional WAMS and PMUs applications operational in TSOs to enable the operation of the transmission system closer to its physical limits with high reliability.

 Best practice performance

-Performance improvements are very case-specific and are subject to a pattern of changes: distance wise, from local measurement-based to remote measurement while, function wise, adaptation algorithms will combine advanced techniques such as multi-variable, multi-objectives or adaptative algorithms, able to operate stand-alone, even in cases of loss of communication of any other unexpected event.
+Performance improvements are very case-specific and are subject to a pattern of changes: distance wise, from local measurement-based to remote measurement while, function wise, adaptation algorithms will combine advanced techniques such as multi-variable, multi-objectives or adaptative algorithms, able to operate stand-alone, even in cases of the loss of communication of any other unexpected event.

 Best practice application

 One of the four German TSOs upgraded the main control center using a new state of the art grid system.
 This TSO monitors approximately 11,000 km HV grid in Germany.

 A new adaptive protection function will be integrated in the control system.

 Combined with overhead line monitoring, this function is used to dynamically adapt the system limits to climatic conditions and to adapt protection device settings respective to the varying short-circuit level.

 The ELECTRA Integrated Research Program on Smart Grids envisions for the future power system a novel grid architecture, called the Web-of-Cells with a wholescale deployment of distributed energy resources.
 The adaptive scheme has been applied to a representative cell grid and it addresses appropriate actions by protection devices to cope with the flexibility required by the Web-of-Cells concept.